Trairūpya

 Trairūpya (Sanskrit; English: "the triple-character of inferential sign") is a conceptual tool of Buddhist logic.
-The Trairūpya, ‘three conditions’, is oft accredited to Dignaga (c.
+The Trairūpya, ‘three conditions’, is often accredited to Dignaga (c.
 480-540 CE) though is now understood to have originated with his teacher Vasubandhu (fl.
 4th century) in the Vāda-vidhi, post-reconstruction of this work by Frauwallner (1957).

 Trairūpya is a logical argument that contains three constituents which a logical ‘sign’ or ‘mark’ (linga) must fulfill to be 'valid source of knowledge' (pramana):